bonnieho/Hangman-game/README.md

 ## Overview

-This project is a classic "Hangman" app using a theme of National Hockey League team names.
-The app runs in a web browser and features dynamically updated HTML powered by basic JavaScript code.
+This project is a simple word-guess game/app based on the classic "Hangman" format and uses a theme of team names from the National Hockey League.
+The app runs in a web browser and features dynamically updated HTML powered by basic, vanilla JavaScript that reacts to game-player keyboard input.

+The requirements of this project were to set up a basic html page with linked css style sheets (one reset and one sheet of our own custom styles) as well as an external game.js script file to generate game play.
+Any images used in the execution of the game are saved to a linked images directory within the domain.

 - - -

-In the javascript folder, make a file called game.js.
-Use the src attribute of the script tag to link to this file, rather than embedding the code directly in your HTML document.

-In the css folder, make a file called style.css.

-Also in the css folder, make a file called reset.css.
-Paste into it the code from the Meyerweb reset stylesheet.

-If you opt to use Bootstrap instead of writing your own CSS, skip this step, and simply include a link to Bootstrap via CDN.

-In the images folder, save whatever images you plan on using.

-Push the above changes to GitHub.

-Option Two: Hangman Game (Challenge - Recommended)
+### Game Play

+Since the concept is based on guessing all of the correct letters in the randomly chosen word, the following elements were included in the interface:

+Display the following on the page:

+Press any key to get started!

+Wins: (# of times user guessed the word correctly).

+If the word is madonna, display it like this when the game starts: _ _ _ _ _ _ _

+As the user guesses the correct letters, reveal them: m a d o _ _ a.

+Number of Guesses Remaining: (# of guesses remaining for the user).

+Letters Already Guessed: (Letters the user has guessed, displayed like L Z Y H).